Get Free Solar Panel Quotes

 Two homes with solar panels in Holyhead, on the Isle of Anglesey

-Factoring in your grid savings and the excess electricity you can sell via the Smart Export Guarantee (SEG), a three-bedroom home in Wales will save £546 per year, on average – cutting 74% off your electricity bills.
+Factoring in your grid savings and the excess electricity you can sell via the Smart Export Guarantee (SEG), a three-bedroom home in Wales will, on average, save £477.02 per year – cutting more than 70% off your electricity bills.
+You can also reduce carbon emissions by around 0.5 tonnes annually.

-Of course, even on the sunniest of days it’s important that your solar panels are installed in the right place for maximum efficiency.
-Throughout the year, south-facing solar panels will be more effective than north-facing installations, simply because they’ll receive more sun.
+Even on the sunniest days, your solar panels must be installed in the right place for maximum efficiency.
+South-facing solar panels will be more effective yearly than north-facing installations simply because they’ll receive more sun.

 House sizeNo. of panels neededCostTonnes of CO2 saved / yearSavings / yearYears to break even